8 Best Hikes in the Midwest [2025]

 Location: Ohio

-Getting to Cuyahoga Valley is straightforward; it is nestled between Cleveland and Akron, Ohio, and easily accessible via major highways.
+Getting to Cuyahoga Valley is straightforward.
+It is nestled between Cleveland and Akron, Ohio.
+It is easily accessible via major highways.

 Best Trails at Cuyahoga Valley: